fabiograsso/WIC-Lab-Milan-202312/006-security.md

 ---

-# Dectecting & Responding to Phishing Attacks
+# Dectecting & Responding to Phishing Attacks (optional)

 In this section, we will look at how you can enable Okta Fastpass to detect and respond to real-time phishing attacks caused by AiTM services like EvilGinX. **This guide will not cover setting up of EvilGinX.**

 In the previous lab section, you’ve already learned how to enable Okta Fastpass as an Authenticator for your end-users.